Opponent process: Cone opponent mechanisms are encoded in the retina

 Other mammals such as cats also have three cell types denoted as X (magno), Y (parvo), and W (konio).
 The W type is beyond most doubt homologous to the primate K type.
 There are some subtle differences between the M and X types as well as the Y and P types to make the correspondence unclear.

 Advantage

 Transmitting information in opponent-channel color space could be advantageous over transmitting it in LMS color space ("raw" signals from each cone type).
 There is some overlap in the wavelengths of light to which the three types of cones (L for long-wave, M for medium-wave, and S for short-wave light) respond, so it is more efficient for the visual system (from a perspective of dynamic range) to record differences between the responses of cones, rather than each type of cone's individual response.

-Hurvich and Jameson argues that the use of opponent-channel color space would increase color contrast, making the information easier to process by later stages of vision.
+Hurvich and Jameson argued that the use of opponent-channel color space would increase color contrast, making the information easier to process by later stages of vision.